 This is still a long way from our country today.
 The government’s Social Mobility and Child Poverty Commission’s recent report could not have been clearer about the challenge: Britain remains a deeply divided society and economic disadvantage still strongly shapes life’s opportunities.

 Progress on social mobility has stalled and the Commission worries that it could go into reverse.
 Austerity is hitting the poorest hardest, long-term problems from the costs of childcare to the quality of school in many deprived areas remain.

 That’s why I called for a debate in the House of Commons – on government time – on how together we address the challenges the Commission’s report laid out with brutal clarity.

 Dr. King in another speech, in 1967, spoke about how “tomorrow is today” – of the “fierce urgency of now” in addressing the problems of his day with “vigorous and positive action”.
 As a nation we will hold ourselves back if we put off until tomorrow the challenges to face today: of the stereotypes that constrain, of racial inequalities that persist, and if we limit opportunities for whole sections of our society based on nothing better than an accident of birth.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.